Undergraduate Research Assistants

 Sara Junuzovic

-Hi!
-My name is Sara Junuzovic, I am a sophomore double majoring in Neuroscience and Psychology (B.S.), and I’m also minoring in comparative literature.
-For a long time now, I’ve been interested in the way someone’s childhood experiences, especially language use and home environments, impact their cognitive development.
-During my free time, I love to read and hang out with my dog :).
+Sara Junuzovic, is a junior double majoring in Neuroscience and Psychology (B.S.), and is also minoring in comparative literature.
+For a long time now, she has been interested in the way someone’s childhood experiences, especially language use and home environments, impact their cognitive development.
+During her free time, she loves to read and hang out with her dog 🙂